 A vaccine for babies, kids & teens

 The COVID vaccine dose your child will get is based on their age.
 Your pediatrician can explain which vaccine is right for your baby, child or teen.
-They can also advise when your child should get the bivalent booster.
+They can also advise if or when your child should get another dose.

 Here's a checklist as you prepare for your child's COVID vaccination: